smapiot/piral/docs/tutorials/07-development-workflow.md

 > Adjust feature flags to bring personalized experiences to your users.

-Also the Piral instance will see changes in this phase.
+Also, the Piral instance will see changes in this phase.
 Pilets may require additional functionality in this phase, which could mean

 - adding a new shared dependency,
 - exposing a new API,
 - changing how UX is done;

 or the app shell becomes more lightweight by outsourcing parts of itself into pilets (as described in the setup phase).
-In any case the whole UX is constantly improved.
+In any case, the whole UX is constantly improved.

 > Split more functionality of the app shell into pilets.